azure-octo/dapr-apim-demo/README.md

      "https://management.azure.com/subscriptions/${AZ_SUBSCRIPTION_ID}/resourceGroups/${AZ_RESOURCE_GROUP}/providers/Microsoft.ApiManagement/service/${APIM_SERVICE_NAME}/apis/dapr/operations/echo/policies/policy?api-version=2019-12-01"
 ```

 If everything goes well, the management API will return the created policy.
+Additional information about Dapr Service Invocation in APIM are available [here](https://aka.ms/apim/dapr/invoke).

-And, since the external mapping of the API user invocations to Dapr is done in APIM policy, it can be easily re-mapped to any other version as the API implementation evolves over time.
+Also, since the external mapping of the API user invocations to Dapr is done in APIM policy, it can be easily re-mapped to any other version as the API implementation evolves over time.

 ![](img/backend-policy.png)